kujunda-seda/new-kingdoms/README.md

 - Understand how [Object-oriented programming in Lua](https://medium.com/@yankalbaska/oop-in-lua-9962e47ed603) works.

 ## Installation
-New Kingdoms is distributed as template code in [`src`](/src) folder.
+New Kingdoms is distributed as template code in [`/src`](/src) folder.
 It is very thin and all-modifiable.
 Copy the contents of the folder into your repo and run it in the project folder with `love ./` using terminal or with a shortcut using a [plugin](https://marketplace.visualstudio.com/items?itemName=pixelbyte-studios.pixelbyte-love2d) described below.

 ### Demo
 You can find a working example in the [`/sample`](/sample) folder and run its code with `love sample` (if you cloned the repo as is).
 You do not need to copy the `sample` folder together with `src` into your own project.

-It's a very simple simulation of a car driving down the road and changing its color upon interaction.
+About the demo: It's a very simple simulation of a car driving down the road and changing its color upon interaction.

 ## Prerequisites
 To create games with New Kingdoms you will need LÖVE framework, VS Code, and Lua Language Server.
 Instructions here are provided for macOS, but it will work on Linux and Windows as well.